 Our bodies are like finely tuned machines with many moving pieces all working together, and keeping everything in balance is critical for overall health.

 Our environments are filled with something called free radicals, which are molecules with an uneven number of electrons.
 Because of this, free radicals are often referred to as unstable.
 That’s where antioxidants come in: antioxidants can give free radicals a spare electron, which neutralizes them, without becoming unstable themselves.
-Think of it like one friend giving another a slice of their apple.

 This process is called oxidation, and it occurs naturally in our bodies.
 But if we have an imbalance of free radicals and antioxidants, the unstable free radicals can do damage to fatty tissue, lipids and protein, which are the major building blocks of our hair.